nandnivashistha/Nandnivashistha/README.md

 ## Hi there 👋

-I'm Nandni Vashistha

-**Where tech, products, and people meet — that’s my happy place.**
+I'm Nandni Vashistha, *Where tech, products, and people meet — that’s my happy place.*

 ---

 ## What I Do